Eastmark softball embracing pressure as top team

 If their opponent makes a mistake, the Firebirds make them pay.

-They were up 6-0 over nearby region rival American Leadership Academy Queen Creek in the third inning.
+They were up 6-0 over nearby region rival American Leadership Academy Queen Creek on Tuesday, April 9 in the third inning.
 Eastmark went on to score 10 runs thanks to stolen bases, passed balls at the plate and fielding errors by the Patriots.

 "I think it's the will to want to win," said Taylor McCombs, one of two seniors on the team.
 "We have a goal at the end of the season.
 To reach that goal we have to keep going and take advantage of other team's mistakes.
 It doesn't matter who it is."